Shorncliffe

 Shorncliffe has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No infrastructure changes can significantly impact an area's performance.
-AreaSearch has identified zero projects that may affect this region.
-Notable initiatives include Bridgeman Downs Neighbourhood Plan, Gateway Motorway, Bracken Ridge to Pine River Upgrade, Gateway Upgrade North, and Bruce Highway Gateway Motorway to Dohles Rocks Road Upgrade Stage 1.
-The following list details those most relevant.
+No changes can impact an area's performance more than modifications to local infrastructure, significant projects, and planning initiatives.
+AreaSearch has identified zero projects that are projected to affect this area.
+Key projects include Bridgeman Downs Neighbourhood Plan, Gateway Motorway, Bracken Ridge to Pine River Upgrade, Gateway Upgrade North, and Bruce Highway Gateway Motorway to Dohles Rocks Road Upgrade Stage 1.
+The following list details those likely to be most pertinent.

 Professional plan users can use the search below to filter and access additional projects.